Enri2077/rsbb/README.md

 roslaunch rsbb_etc rsbb.launch
 ```

-For a test with dummy home devices use: <mark>TODO: not implemented yet</mark>
+For a test with dummy home devices use: `:warning: TODO: not implemented yet`
 ```bash
 roslaunch rsbb_etc rsbb_dummy_devices.launch rsbb_host:=192.168.1.255 --screen
 ```

-The `rsbb_host` parameter should be set to the `Bcast` of the interface you want to use, as reported by `ifconfig`.
+The `rsbb_broadcast_address` configuration parameter should be set to the `Bcast` of the interface you want to use, as reported by `ifconfig`.
 Do not run the RSBB in the same computer as the robot.

-It may be necessary to delete the rqt cache for the new components to
+It may be necessary to delete the rqt cache for the new components to appear:
-appear:
 ```bash
 rm ~/.config/ros.org/rqt_gui.ini
 ```